-Ever imagined a place which itself is a complete destination for every history enthusiast who loves travelling?
-From ancient temples to Baori, cenotaphs, forts, temples and lakes, what else do you need?
-When you sit and look for such places in India, where exactly do you find yourself travelling to?
+Ever imagined a place which itself is a complete destination for every history enthusiast who loves traveling?
+From ancient temples to Baori, cenotaphs, forts, temples, and lakes, what else do you need?
+When you sit and look for such places in India, where exactly do you find yourself traveling to?
 And that too an offbeat place, where you won’t find yourself surrounded by the crowd, where you can roam easily passing through narrow ancient alleyways and markets.
 I have visited Jaipur where I did find all such sites but Jaipur is commercialized and crowded.
 Thus, I reached Bundi, a small town near Kota which fulfilled my thirst to visit such a place.
 On my personal experience, I have prepared a one day itinerary of Bundi which includes all major places which can be visited in a day.
 This is a complete tour guide to Bundi which includes major iconic sites of the city of the stepwells.

 Four Places – One Day in Bundi

 I toured Bundi for a day on my weekend trip to Kota.
 I spent one day in Kota and from Kota, I reached Bundi the next day via bus.
 The distance is around 40KM and takes an hour or so to reach here.
 Thus, I left Kota in the morning and took a local bus to Bundi.
 Bundi is a small town in Hadoti region and boasts of its ancient architectural heritages which narrate the glorious past of the town.
 Bundi has been ruled over by several dynasties, chiefly Hada Chauhan kings.
 These Rajput rulers ruled over Bundi for a very long time.
 Before Hada Rajputs, Meenas were ruling Bundi.
-After Hada Kings, Bundi came under the rule of Akbar and then British ruled here.
+After Hada Kings, Bundi came under the rule of Akbar, and then the British ruled here.
 If you are thinking to plan one day itinerary of Bundi, you are at the right place.

 Which places did I visit as per my one day itinerary of Bundi?